HarishTeens/hacktoberfest-validation/README.md

+## Hacktoberfest 2020 Validation Checker
 ### Introduction

-An API inteded to simulate DigitalOcean's Hacktoberfest Validation Check.
+An API to simulate DigitalOcean's Hacktoberfest Validation Check.

 ### Step to Use the API